BlameTroi/ini_parser/README.txt

-I'll did my work through in another directory and then redid most of the code to make something suitable for inclusion in my libraries. in so doing i tightened up some behavior (missing keys or values were ignored in the original).
+I'll did my work through in another directory and then redid most of the code to make something suitable for inclusion in my libraries. in so doing I tightened up some behavior (missing keys or values were ignored in the original).

 The original was advertised as taking about 150 lines. 'cloc' reports